 The past year continued to challenge businesses and IT providers alike.
 The ability to rapidly adapt to shifting business landscapes and priorities remained critical to success and survivability.

 The lingering effects of the pandemic, namely a hybrid workforce, supply chain disruptions, and rising power costs, continued to impact IT strategies.
 As we look ahead to a new year, Flexential leadership is assessing the challenges, accomplishments, and strategic pivots of 2022 to better understand and prepare for the opportunities and potential risks that lie ahead in 2023.

 Committing to ESG

 Chris Downie, Chief Executive Officer

 Over the last several years, ESG has become an increasingly hot topic—and for good reason.
-Not only can an ESG program reduce operating costs, it can also improve customer and employee loyalty as more than 75% of individuals prefer to buy from or work for a company with ESG commitments.
+Not only can an ESG program reduce operating costs, but it can also improve customer and employee loyalty, as more than 75% of individuals prefer to buy from or work for a company with ESG commitments.
 In 2023, ESG will become more scrutinized, graduating from a promise of action to an expectation of action.
 Organizations will no longer be able to purchase their way to sustainability to appease or attract customers and stakeholders.
 Instead, proven and sustained action will be required.
 As such, we'll see the development of new dedicated roles within organizations to drive these efforts, especially as they are increasingly important to C-level initiatives and the office of the CEO.

-Investing in Regional Markets
+Investing in regional markets

 Ryan Mallory, Chief Operating Officer